Get 80% off your plan for your first 3 months*

 Fast access to information

 Digital documents can be searched, retrieved, and shared in seconds.
-Cloud-based accounting software gives you access to financial records from anywhere.
-You'll find what you need faster than flipping through filing cabinets.
+Cloud-based accounting software gives you access to financial records from anywhere, on any device.

 Better collaboration

 Sharing digital files with your team, accountant, or advisors takes seconds.
-Multiple people can view and edit documents at the same time.
-This speeds up approvals, shortens feedback loops, and helps you make decisions faster.
+Multiple people can view and edit the same document at the same time, which speeds up approvals and shortens feedback loops.

 Simpler disaster recovery